Stability of disformally coupled accretion disks: Introduction

-We examine systems of black holes with surrounding matter, such as thin accretion disks, considering both rotating and non-rotating black holes and uncover the stability of linear fluctuations in the scalar field in the presence of disformal coupling to matter.
+Here we are concerned with astrophysical situations where disformally coupled matter (dark or otherwise) surrounds massive sources, such as black holes.
 The structure of the paper is as follows.
 In section \ref{set-up} we introduce the covariant system of equations for the set-up we are considering, and perturb them linearly around a static background configuration.
-In section \ref{shole} we then analyse the case of a Schwarzschild black hole testing the robustness of our conclusions by considering slightly different profiles for the surrounding matter.
-In section \ref{khole} we investigate the effects of rotation by repeating the computations, with some additional approximations, for a Kerr black hole.
+In section \ref{shole}, we then analyse the case of a Schwarzschild black hole testing the robustness of our conclusions by considering slightly different profiles for the surrounding matter.
+In section \ref{khole}, we investigate the effects of rotation by repeating the computations, with some additional approximations, for a Kerr black hole.
 Conclusions are then summarised in section \ref{conclusions}.